dpd007/dpd007/README.md

 Hi 👋 My name is Durga Prasad Das, Yet you can call me Dugu
 ===========================================================

-React Js Developer
+React Js Developer | MERN DEVELOPER
 ------------------

 A MCA guy who finds peace with HTML,CSS, JavaScript and React

-* 🌍  I'm based in Odisha, India
+* 🌍  I'm based in Bangalore, India
 * ✉️  You can contact me at [dasdurga923@gmail.com](mailto:dasdurga923@gmail.com)
 * 🤝  I'm open to collaborating on Anything that intrigues me